-Review of Klaus K Design Hotel Helsinki Gay-friendly – Before we start with our review of the Klaus K Hotel Helsinki, we want to warn you, it is going to be a very sexy gay-friendly hotel article.
-Not only because of all the sexy and intimidating painting by Touko Valio Laaksonen, much better known as Tom of Finland.
-A must do for LGBT travelers coming to Helsinki is to learn more about Tom of Finland and the open mindset of the Finnish people who legalist same sex-marriage in 2017.
-The erotic artwork of the Finnish artist aka Tom of Finland has a huge fan community especially in the USA but also in Germany and other parts of Europe.
+Review of Klaus K Design Hotel in Helsinki LGBTQ+ friendly – Before we start with our review of the Klaus K Hotel Helsinki, we want to warn you, it is going to be a very sexy gay-friendly hotel article.
+Not only because of all the sexy and intimidating paintings by Touko Valio Laaksonen, much better known as Tom of Finland.
+A must-do for LGBT travelers coming to Helsinki is to learn more about Tom of Finland and the open mindset of the Finnish people who legalized same-sex marriage in 2017.
+The erotic artwork of the Finnish artist aka Tom of Finland has a huge fan community, especially in the USA but also in Germany and other parts of Europe.

 Gay-friendly Stay with Tom of Finland

-In a word, the Klaus K Hotel kept every single promise giving on the website and all the positive reviews lifting the expectations of a gay-friendly city hotel to a new level.
+In a word, the Klaus K Hotel kept every single promise giving on the website and all the positive reviews lifting the expectations of an LGBTQ+ friendly city hotel to a new level.

 Our Sky Balcony Room at Klaus K Hotel Helsinki